All Products

 3. In the top navigation bar, select the region and resource group to which the resource belongs. 地域

-4. In the upper-right corner of the page that appears, click Create/Run Command.
+4. In the upper-right corner of the ECS Cloud Assistant page, click Create/Run Command.

-5. In the Command Information section, configure parameters.
-For more information, see Use the immediate execution feature.
+5. In the Command Information section, configure the parameters.
+For more information, see Create and run a Cloud Assistant command.

-6. In the Command content code editor, add an exit code to the end of the specified command.
+6. In the Command content code editor, add an exit code to the end of the command script.

-• To run a command to stop instances, specify one of the following exit codes based on the operating system type of the instances.
-The following table describes exit codes.
+• To stop instances by running a command, specify one of the exit codes in the following table based on the operating system type of the instances.

 Operating system